-To help you prepare for the Foundation Programme Situational Judgement Test (SJT), this interactive practice paper provides a shortened version of the SJT (30 questions in 1 hour as opposed to 70 questions in 2 hours 20 minutes) and gives the answers and rationales to these questions.
 The score you will receive is for your use only; it will not be used for any other purpose.
 You can return to use the interactive practice paper as many times as you wish.

-- This paper is designed to take 1 hour.
+- This paper is designed to take 140 minutes

 - A countdown clock will appear on the screen when you start the test.
-After 1 hour, the clock will turn red to show you that the test time has expired.
+After 140 mins, the clock will turn red to show you that the test time has expired.
 However, you will be able to carry on and finish the test.

 - For ranking questions, drag and drop the answers into your chosen order.